miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 ### Rank 5
 At rank 5 you can now create __Noble__ spirits, beings with the same capacity for introspection and independent thought as any human.
 A __Noble__ spirit can be up to the size of a school-bus, and can be imbued with any number of rank 3 magics you know yourself.
 Over time these spirits will grow in power, reaching rank 4 in their imbued magics after one century, and rank 5 after one millennium.

+## Magic: Plagues
+- Class: Warlock
+- Elements: Blood, Water, Necro

+"Now, I know what you might be thinking, and yes Plagues doesn't have the best reputation, but I assure you it can be used for good.
+It's my opinion that anyone interested in becoming a healer should learn at least a few ranks of Plagues so as to better combat disease in their patients".

+Also known as disease magic or blight-forging, Plagues allows its' practitioners to create, store, modify, and spread various diseases.

+For obvious reasons this school of magic has a very bad reputation, but it can actually be used for good.
+Modifying a disease to be more infectious but far less lethal so it outcompetes other more dangerous variants, directly manipulating a disease to make it easier for a victim to recover from, or at high levels, even spreading positive effects via infection.

+Of course, if you're feeling evil you could always just create mega-influenza, you monster.

+### Rank 1
+At rank 1 you are capable of __Controlling__ and __Creating__ viruses, allowing you to infect someone with a virus you've encountered before, or to alleviate symptoms in someone already infected.

+### Rank 2
+At rank 2 you learn to make slight changes to a disease, slightly altering how infective it is, or making small changes to symptoms.

+### Rank 3
+At rank 3 your magic now extends to bacteria, and you become able to make significant changes such as completely removing a symptom, or adding a symptom similar to what the disease already does.
+You are now functionally immune to mundane disease.

+### Rank 4
+At rank 4 your magic extends to prions (with Homunculus magic or Entomism you gain control over parasites).
+You can now add or remove any symptoms you've previously encountered, freely mixing and matching between the different types of disease you have access to.

+### Rank 5
+At rank 5 you become capable of adding magical effects to the diseases you create or alter.
+Make a prion that repairs your body [lifeweaving], a parasite that causes someone to forget you [Psychotics], a virus that causes its' victims to spontaneously combust [firecalling].
+"It goes without saying, but do be careful with magical diseases, not only are they extremely dangerous, but they're effectively a masquerade violation waiting to happen.
+Do *NOT* let them get out of control, please...".

+## Magic: Entomism
+- Class: Warlock
+- Elements: Nature, Wind, Beast

+"I have one use and one use only for Entomism, and that's to keep creepy-crawlies away from me.
+I'll still teach you some if you insist, but I'm not going to be happy about it".

+Entomism, also known hive-calling, or (somewhat erroneously) as insect-magic, is a school which allows one to command and control creepy-crawlies of all varieties, calling them to you, storing and conjuring them, setting them on people and eventually growing them into new and deadly forms.
+While Entomism doesn't have a particularly good reputation, it has a hell of a lot more potential than most give it credit for, as well as being massively powerful in psychological warfare.

+### Rank 1
+At rank 1 you are capable of __Commanding__ insects to you from up to 10 meters away, and controlling where them move to.

+### Rank 2
+At rank 2 your __Command__ now reaches out to 30 meters away.
+In addition, your magic now works on arachnids, and you can __Store__ away the critters you command into a pocket space (not the same one as granted by witchery) from up to 10 meters away, and __Summon__ them into any unoccupied space within 10 meters.
+Any insects or arachnids you __Store__ are held in suspended animation.

+### Rank 3
+At rank 3 you can __Command__ from 100 meters away, and can __Store__/__Summon__ within 30 meters.
+You are now able to issue simple commands to your creepy crawlies, such as causing them to attack someone, or build a new hive in a specific location.

+### Rank 4
+At rank 4 your magic now works on all arthropods.
+Your __Command__ now reaches any/all arthropods within 300 meters, and you can __Store__/__Summon__ within a 100 meter radius.
+The arthropods you __Summon__ can now be made to __Dire-evolve__ into a far more powerful form over the course of 15 seconds: they will be 10 times their usual size, will become remarkably more aggressive, but will die within one hour.

+### Rank 5
+At rank 5 your __Command__ reaches out to 1 kilometer away, and you can __Store__/__Summon__ from 300 meters.
+The Arthropods you have stored will no longer be held in a timeless void, and will instead find themselves in an environment suitable to them in which they will live and reproduce.
+You will be able to command any arthropod hatched in your storage space from any distance, and one out of every hundred hatched will be a __Dire-evolved__ variant which will not have a reduced lifespan.
+"It was recently discovered that there is an upper limit to how many arthropods an Entomancer can __Store__ at once, but the limit is so absurdly huge that you will almost never hit it.
+Plague of locusts, anyone?".

+## Magic: World-Shaping
+- Class: Academic
+- Elements: Wind, Water, Nature

+"One of the professors here used to use World-shaping to maintain a tropical beach house down in Antarctica.
+I remember she was very grumpy when she had to move it into a pocket dimension after the mundanes started exploring down there".

+A magic for the patient witch, world-shaping, also know as environmancy or totem magic, allows you to slowly but surely alter a biome to you exact specifications.
+Want a tropical oasis in the middle of an arctic wasteland?
+Need to change a desert into a boreal forest?
+Perhaps you'd like it just a few degrees cooler?
+World-shaping is the magic for you.

+World-shaping requires you to use magical totems to enact and maintain its' effects.
+These totems require little to no maintenance, but do be sure to protect them from harm, lest you loose all control you had over the land.

+Note: By synergizing with Naturalism, Entomism, plagues, or Homunculus magic, World-Shaping could be used to precisely control and alter various parts of the biosphere in its' area of effect.

+### Rank 1
+At rank 1 you learn to carve a shifting totem, a magical artifact that will induce slow but steady change in the local environment.
+To begin with your totems will take a decade to enact change, can affect the land in a 1Km radius, and can make small changes like shifting the average humidity or temperature.

+### Rank 2
+At rank 2 your totems now make changes within 3 years, can affect up to a 5Km radius, and can now change one biome into a similar biome, like turning a rainforest into a temperate forest, or a desert into a shrubland.

+### Rank 3
+At rank 3 your totems now make changes after 1 year, can affect up to a 30Km radius, and can now change a biome into any other biome.

+### Rank 4
+At rank 4 your totems now make changes after 6 months, can affect up to a 60Km radius, and will allow you to include multiple different biomes within the area of a single totem.
+Want to have some steamy mediterranean beachfront property 30 feet from the cool alpine biome you built your house in?
+A scorching desert right beside a snowy forest?
+Go wild.

+### Rank 5
+At rank 5 you learn how to add the effects of other known magics to your totems in order to create a magical landscape, including but not limited to: flying islands [Earthmoving] or [Kinomancy], huge crystal growths [Crystallomancy], recurring abundant ore veins [Metallurgy], permanent weather effects [Waterworking] and/or [Windkeeping], impossible geometry [Aethernautics], etc. Create the magical wonderland landscape you always wished you could live in.